bcc-code/directus-schema-sync/README.md

 ## Install (via NPM)

  1. `npm install directus-extension-schema-sync`
- 2. Then run `npx schema-sync install` to install the extension's migration and config files
+ 2. Then run `directus schema-sync install` to install the extension's columns in the database and add the config folder
- 3. Run `npx directus database migrate:latest` to run the migration that will add required columns to the `directus_settings` table
- 4. Edit the `config.js` in the schema directory and add your collections you want to sync
+ 3. Edit the `config.js` in the schema directory and add your collections you want to sync
- 5. Finally run `directus schema-sync export` to export the schema and data from the Directus API
+ 4. Finally run `directus schema-sync export` to export the schema and data from the Directus API

 In production it is advised to set `SCHEMA_SYNC` to `IMPORT` and in local development to `BOTH`.